Search

 The Water Leadership Program (WLP) is an award-winning program that helps emerging leaders to develop the ability to exert influence, drive change and advance challenging integrated water management projects – abilities associated with the most effective integrated water management leaders.

 The WLP is a feedback-intensive, 10-month professional development program, underpinned by a contemporary definition of leadership, commonly known as the DAC Framework.
-The DAC Framework views leadership as a process of influence that accomplishes three outcomes:
+The DAC Framework views leadership as a social process of influence that accomplishes three outcomes:

 • direction: a shared understanding of common goals and strategy (e.g. a shared vision for a new water management project or team)